M3fjuLeo/The-wild-oasis-v2/README.md

 This project was built using the following technologies:

-React: A JavaScript library for building user interfaces.
+» React: A JavaScript library for building user interfaces.<br/>
-Next.js: A React framework for server-side rendering and static site generation.
+» Next.js: A React framework for server-side rendering and static site generation.<br/>
-Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
+» Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.<br/>
-Date Picker: A date picker component for selecting dates easily.
+» Date Picker: A date picker component for selecting dates easily.<br/>
+» Supabase: An open-source Firebase alternative for backend services.<br/>
+» Google Developer Console: A platform for managing Google services and APIs.<br/>

 # Homepage